-To arrange any of the options above, or to find out more about how we can support your students, please contact our careers advisors Sandra Cox or Sarah Suggitt by emailing firstname.lastname@example.org or Sarah Suggitt email@example.com.
+All activities are subject to availability with arrangements being made on request.
+To arrange any of the options above, or to find out more about how we can support your students, please contact our Head of Careers Sandra Cox by emailing email@example.com

 Why study at Nescot?

-- Our courses are practical - our students learn by doing, not just reading
+- Our courses are practical - our students learn by doing

 - You'll be taught by specialist lecturers with their own experience of working in the industry